 About our maps

-This website is designed to help you get around The University of Melbourne.
+This website is designed to help you find locations, and get around The University of Melbourne campuses.

 You can also come to the maps site, and browse to a location.
 You'll see the pages follow a logical structure of Campus > Building > Location, that makes searching, browsing, and even guessing URLs, as easy as possible.